 My Experience With Pornography

-When I was in elementary school, my male next door neighbor would get into his parent’s porn films and they never figured it out.
-He would always say the most disgusting and horrifying things to me and eventually I stopped talking with him.
+When I was in elementary school, my male next door neighbor would get into his parent’s porn films.
+His parents never figured it out.
+He would always say the most disgusting and horrifying things to me.
+Eventually I stopped talking with him.

 His male cousin, who lived across the street, and who was 15 years old, would also get into his dad’s pornography.
 One time when I was in fifth grade, I was over there playing with dolls with his little sister who was my age.
 His parents left and he showed up in my friend’s (his little sister’s) room.
 He was naked, holding a Hustler in one hand and a knife in the other hand.
 I got up and ran out the door and didn’t stop running until I was locked inside my house.
 I told my mom and she confronted his father, who was a police officer.
 His dad laughed and said, “Boys will be boys.”